jaeyounkim-test/models-wiki/templates/README_TEMPLATE.md

 # Model name, Paper title, or Project Name

-This resository is the official or unofficial implementation of the following paper.
+This repository is the official or unofficial implementation of the following paper.

 * Paper title: [Paper Title](https://arxiv.org/abs/YYMM.NNNNN)
 * Authors: